14 Tips to Avoid Rental Scams

 Be aware listing photos and descriptions may be stolen from legitimate properties.
 Conduct multiple online searches for the property and look for conflicting information, such as multiple listings for the property with differing contact information.

-Perhaps a listing shows a smiling middle class woman or a family with young kids and a dog on their social media profile and refuses to correspond with you via any other method than electronically, that's a red flag.
+Perhaps a listing shows an attractive smiling woman or a family with young kids and a dog on their social media profile and refuses to correspond with you via any other method than electronically, that's a red flag.
 Scammers pretend to identify with their targets by appearing to be trustworthy.
 Chances are the photos are stolen.

 7. Review public records